-1876 Birthday of Broadway comedian Victor Moore (1876-1962), who starred or co-starred in the original casts of many musical comedies, notably Of Thee I Sing, Anything Goes, Louisiana Purchase, Leave It to Me!, and Oh, Kay!.
+1876 Birthday of Broadway comedian Victor Moore, who stars or co-stars in the original casts of many musical comedies, notably Of Thee I Sing, Anything Goes, Louisiana Purchase, Leave It to Me!, and Oh, Kay!.

 1930 Tom Powers stars as a King who threatens to abdicate and upset The Apple Cart.
 George Bernard Shaw penned the comedy, which runs for 11 weeks at the Martin Beck and Alvin Theatres in New York.
 The cast includes Claude Rains and Morris Carnovsky.
 Philip Moeller provides the direction.

-1999 Director Michael Greif's production of Paul Scott Goodman's Bright Lights, Big City opens Off-Broadway at New York Theatre Workshop, where director Greif's Rent debuted in 1996.
+1999 Director Michael Greif's production of Paul Scott Goodman's Bright Lights, Big City opens Off-Broadway at New York Theatre Workshop, where Greif directed Rent in 1996.
 The musical is based on the Jay McInerney novel about a writer who hedonistically plows through New York City high life in 1984.
 Patrick Wilson makes his New York debut as the lead.

 2004 John Randolph, the accomplished character actor whose career included Broadway collaborations with Orson Welles and the Lunts, as well as a Tony Award-winning performance as cranky, opinionated grandfather Ben in Neil Simon's Broadway Bound, dies at age 88.